When Magic Kills The Magician

 Just as the US president can’t make it onto that chart of “fatal occupational injuries per 100,000 workers” since there isn't a data set of 100,000 presidents (despite the fact that 9% of US presidents have been killed in office compared with <1% of loggers), magicians can’t qualify either.

-Across cultures, for as long as the magic has fascinated the public, the public has been fascinated with danger.
+Across cultures, for as long as magic has fascinated the public, the public has been fascinated with danger.

 When an audience responds strongly to a magic trick, magicians often say "this trick kills” or that it is “a killer effect.”

-In these 18 examples, the "killer effect," was no figure of speech:
+In these 18 examples, the "killer effect,"

 Joseph Burrus was handcuffed, sealed in a plastic coffin, set in a grave seven feet under, and buried alive beneath seven tons of dirt and wet cement.